NYC1809/NYC1809/README.md

 ### - 🦄 Currently working on:
   - 🏹 Hypixel API requests
   - 🔥 My Own Minecraft Hypixel Skyblock Mod
+  - 💯 Valorant plugin in Minecraft

 ### - 👻 Planned for the future:
   - ✨ Hypixel bot controlled by the official Hypixel API
   - 🐬 Anti Cheat API for public use
+  - 🪐 Dead by Daylight Minecraft plugin
+  - 🚗 Dead by Daylight map generation ai

 ### - 😈 Minecraft Anti Cheat: